The Short Version

 Many accounts—like life insurance, retirement plans, or even some bank accounts—let you name beneficiaries.
 If set up properly, this skips probate.

 Example: A mother named her son as the beneficiary of her savings account.
 When she died, the account went straight to him.
-But if she had forgotten to update the form and it still listed her ex-husband, the ex would have walked away with the toy.
+But if she had forgotten to update the form and it still listed her ex-husband, Arizona helps here.
+When you divorce, the law automatically cancels a beneficiary designation naming your ex-spouse (A.R.S. § 14-2804).
+The exceptions are if the document itself says otherwise, or a court order or property settlement says otherwise.

 4. Trust as the Beneficiary